ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 Each collector is designed to generate and queue crash reports.
 They get uploaded periodically by [crash_sender].

+## Computing Crash Severity

+As part of the crash report, each collector computes the severity of the crash.

+Crash severity is organized into 4 categories:

+*   **Fatal:** Crashes that significantly disrupt user experience (e.g. session termination, device reboot, Android system server crash).
+*   **Error:** Crashes that disrupt user flow in tangible ways where there are mitigations or workarounds (e.g. tab crash, video blackout, Android system app crash).
+*   **Warning:** Crashes with little to no user impact.
+*   **Info:** Not actual crashes, but disagnostic data uploaded through the crash reporting pipeline from devices in the field.

+The logic to compute the severity is dependent on the product the crash occurred
+on: Platform, ARC, UI, and Lacros.
+The computed severity and product are logged to UMA to help correlate crashes with metrics like user satisfaction (from HaTS).

 # Boot Collectors

 These are the collectors that run once at boot.